danReynolds/loon/architecture.md

 messageDoc.create('Hello');
 ```

 In this example, a user message is stored under its associated user in the document tree.
-This data structure is a variant of a trie that groups values under a given path, a helpful optimization for quick access to all values of a particular collection.
+The data is modeled as a tree data structure that groups values under a given path, enabling quick access to all values of a particular collection.
 Given the example above, the [ValueStore] representation is shown below:

 ```dart
 {